Case: Stop being so toxic!

 The winner(s) will be invited to present their case at Ragn-Sells' annual seminar, Framtidsdagen (Future Day).

-• All participants must be enrolled at a university in Sweden.
+- All participants must be enrolled at a Swedish university.

-• Participants must have completed at least 180 credits, including a minimum of 6 credits during the spring semester of 2024.
+- Participants must have completed at least 210 ECTS credits, including at least 6 ECTS credits during the spring semester of 2025.